kevinjustinh/tended/README.md

 ## License

-Copyright (c) 2026 Kevin Justinh.
+Copyright (c) 2026 Kevin Hernandez.
 All Rights Reserved.

 No part of this repository may be copied, modified, distributed, or used in any form without explicit written permission from the author.